Live Presentations

 How I Use DNA in My Genealogy Research

-In this presentation, I talk about "why" and "how" of DNA testing in genealogy research.
-Using case studies and examples, I explain how I have incorporated DNA testing into my research.
+In this presentation, I talk about the "why" and "how" of DNA testing in genealogy research.
+Using case studies and examples, I will explain how I have incorporated DNA testing into my research.
 Disclaimer: This is NOT a primer on the science of DNA, although some basic information is included.
 The audience does not have to be knowledgeable about DNA testing to learn from this presentation.

 Looking for European Roots

 If you are ready to "cross the pond" in your research, this presentation will provide ideas of where to find records for European records.
-Includes the well-known sites like FamilySearch and Find My Past, and also lesser known sites.
+Includes well-known sites like FamilySearch and Find My Past, and also lesser known sites.

 Read All About It!
 Using Newspapers as Genealogical Resource